Overview

 → Old Navy’s app conversion rate, which remains below 4%

 → To address this gap, this project focuses on understanding user behavior before checkout and identifying where decision-making breaks down.
-From a strategic product design perspective, it explores how the experience can better support confidence—bridging engagement and conversion through a redesigned flow aligned with users’ decision-making needs.
+Based on these insights, it explores how strategic product design can better support confidence and convert engagement into action.

 Kick off